 Application may be made Monday through Friday, 8:30 am to 4:30 pm at the office of the Clerk of Circuit Court.

 If it is not convenient to visit the Clerk's Office in the county where the marriage is to take place, you may apply for a license using a Non-Resident Affidavit form.
 This form must be taken to the Clerk of the Circuit Court or comparable official where you reside.
 A "comparable official" would be the public official in the State, County, or Province where you reside who issues marriage licenses or performs the same duties as the Clerk of Circuit Court in Maryland.
 A notary public's affidavit is not sufficient, since that official, although a public officer, does not perform the same duties and is not comparable to a Clerk of Court in Maryland.
 Take the Non-Resident Application Form to your local official who issues Marriage Licenses and provide them with a copy of the instructions.

-A license fee of $55 CASH or MONEY ORDER will be collected at time of application .
+A license fee of $55 CASH, CHECK, MONEY ORDER or CREDIT CARD (Visa and Mastercard) will be collected at time of application .
 No refunds.

 One or both parties must appear in person and give, under oath, the following information for both parties:

 - Place of residence